Path ORAM: An Extremely Simple Oblivious RAM Protocol: Problem Definition

 Let $A(\vec{y})$ denote the (possibly randomized) sequence of accesses to the remote storage given the sequence of data requests $\vec{y}$.
-An O-RAM construction is said to be secure if for any two data request sequences $\vec{y}$ and $\vec{z}$ of the same length, their access patterns $A(\vec{y})$ and $A(\vec{z})$ are computationally indistinguishable by anyone but the client. \end{definition}
+An ORAM construction is said to be secure if (1) for any two data request sequences $\vec{y}$ and $\vec{z}$ of the same length, their access patterns $A(\vec{y})$ and $A(\vec{z})$ are computationally indistinguishable by anyone but the client, and (2) the ORAM construction is correct in the sense that it returns on input $\vec{y}$ data that is consistent with $\vec{y}$ with probability $\geq 1-negl(|\vec{y}|)$, i.e., the ORAM may fail with probability $negl(|\vec{y}|)$. \end{definition}

-Like all other related work, our O-RAM constructions do not consider information leakage through the timing channel, such as when or how frequently the client makes data requests.
+Like all other related work, our ORAM constructions do not consider information leakage through the timing channel, such as when or how frequently the client makes data requests.
+Achieving integrity against a potentially malicious server is discussed in Section~\ref{sec:integrity}.
+We do not focus on integrity in our main presentation.